CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

    ![](./media/pe-17.png)

 7. Now we will connect the VMs with the log analytics workspace.
 Here, we will be working with the VMs that belong to the **wafprod** resource group.

+> **Note:** Before performing the next step, **make sure that all the VMs are in running state**, in the respective resource group.

 8. Click on **wafproxxxxx** virtual machine to open it and click on **Connect**.
 Follow the same process for other VMs from _wafprod_ resource group.